Creating a tunnel between two subnets using OpenVPN Access Server

 rtt min/avg/max/mdev = 5.613/6.235/7.446/0.855 ms

-Do the same from the other end of the tunnel, from the ao-openvpn-test
+Do the same to test the VPN connection on the ao-openvpn-test

 ping 10.253.11.110